s3n0/e2scripts/README.md

 + **picons-downloader.sh**
    > - simple bash script for download & extract picons from Google-Drive server, which are compressed with 7zip

++ **oscam-new-version-updater.sh**
+   > - script for automatic detection of new version on the internet and for immediate update in case of newer version
+   > - this script uses "updates.mynonpublic.com" as an update source